-Leave every thought and expectation you've ever had at the door.
+Dream of seeing the sky light up in magical dancing colours for hours on end in Ontario, but always seem to be the one missing out?
+You're in the right place.
 Watch and wait with the imagination of a child and the patience of her mother.
 Take in the silence, the scents, the peace, and soon the magic will come.

 This guide was not written in a classroom or a laboratory.
 It was written from dark fields beside Ontario lakes, from gravel shoulders on rural roads, from a beach I've stood on alone hundreds of times while the rest of the world slept.
 Written by someone who shoots with cameras held together with Krazy Glue, tripods salvaged from another era, and kit lenses that have no business producing the images they somehow produce.

-I am not a scientist.
-I am not a formally trained photographer.
-I am someone who has chased the aurora for 25 years and spent the last 15 of them pointing a camera at it — with a decade in between where life had other priorities, as life tends to do.
+I am someone who has been captivated by the aurora for as long as I can remember, and spent the last decade pointing a camera at it.
+The first five years I chased hard.
+Then solar maximum arrived and spoiled us all so thoroughly that the quieter nights stopped feeling like enough, as tends to happen when the sky has been that generous.
 What this guide contains is that accumulated attention, organized into something I hope serves you well in the field.

 The magic of the night sky typically happens when the sun's active regions face Earth during its 27-day axial rotation.
 To begin exploring this phenomenon, here are the key terms you'll encounter, not as homework, but as a language.
 Once you know the words, the sky starts to tell you things.